There’s no doubt that the relationship between influencer and audience is pivotal.

 Your search should begin with the audience you hope to reach.
 Consider the demographics you’re targeting, the topics they have the most interest in, and whom they tend to follow on social media.
 Find the influencers they follow, and determine which are most successful in getting their followers excited about products and partnerships.

 When comparing influencers, consider audience data like household income, brand affinities and interests.
+Consider using influencer analytics to use relevant information to identify the right influencer for your marketing efforts.
 Perhaps more importantly, any likely candidate needs the following quality: authenticity.

 How does one identify authenticity?
 Authenticity is easier to determine than define.
 Authentic influencers engage with their followers without flooding their feed with sponsored ads.
 How influencers respond to comments left by fans, if they bother to do so at all, speaks volumes about their authenticity.
 Do they seem curious about their fans’ questions and concerns, or does their feed read like a one-way street?